 One issue that continually comes up in our conversations with SME exporters is Intellectual Property (IP).
 Protecting your IP in the domestic market can seem confusing, open that up to multiple overseas markets and the task can appear overwhelming.

-We’ve teamed up with IP Australia to develop the Protecting your IP overseas specialist paper.
-Here are five steps we’ve addressed to help you develop a robust IP strategy for your export business that will help put you on the right path for export success:
+We’ve teamed up with IP Australia to develop our Protecting your IP overseas specialist paper.
+Here are five steps to help you develop a robust IP strategy for your export business that will help put you on the right path for export success:

 Consider your export strategy